ttu/ttu.github.io/_posts/2024-9-21-database-sharding-and-partitioning.md

 * __Shard Assignment:__ The hash value determines which shard the data belongs to.
 * __Shard Placement:__ The shard is then placed on one of the worker nodes, distributing data evenly across workers based on the hash values.

-## Example with Payment Service Provider events
+## Example with Payment Service Provider Events

-In the example we have a simple payment service provider event data.
+In the example, we have a simple payment service provider event data.
 Events are different types of events in a payment workflow, such as _AUTHORISATION_, _CAPTURE_, _CANCELLATION_, and _REFUND_.

 In this example the data is sharded by the event's `psp_name` and partitioned by the event's `event_timestamp`.
 This means that events from the same payment service provider are stored together, and events are partitioned by year.

-Queries can be done over cross-shards, but is slower than querying data from a single shard.
-If queries are done across many partitions, the performance is slower than querying data from a single unpartitioned table.
+Queries can be done over cross-shards, but they are slower than querying data from a single shard.
+If queries are performed across many partitions, performance is slower than querying data from a single unpartitioned table.

-#### SQL Example (PostgreSQL + Citus extension)
+#### SQL Example (PostgreSQL + Citus Extension)

 We’ll use Docker Compose to set up a local Citus cluster with one master and two worker nodes.